yamcs/yamcs/examples/pus/README.md

 The mission database is encoded in XTCE and can be found in src/main/yamcs/mdb.
 There are currently three files:
 - dt.xml - contains commonly used data types
-- pus.xml - contains basic PUS TM, TC and algorithms definitions .
+- pus.xml, pusN.xml  - contain basic PUS TM, TC and algorithms definitions (N is the service number).
 These can be reused without many modifications (hopefully) in other projects.
 - landing.xml - contains TM/TC definitions specific to the simulator.
 In a custom project this will be of course replaced with functionality specific to the target mission.

 Simulated services are: